Which city is cheaper, Hamburg or Amsterdam?

 Couples visit Amsterdam frequently as it offers plenty of romantic activities.
 For many, a visit to this city is all about the party, but for couples who enjoy history, architecture, or boat rides along the scenic canals, the city also makes a great getaway.
 It's also fun to stay in a houseboat and have a unique experience.

-Hamburg is a good city for couples to visit.
+Hamburg is a nice destination for couples.
 Romantic activities in town include taking a boat ride or harbor cruise or grabbing a cocktail at one of the city's many bars.

 It's common for backpackers to visit Hamburg.
 Many backpackers overlook the city, but there are a number of good hostels and a relaxing vibe that makes for a nice visit.

-The public transit in Hamburg can get you to most places easily.
+Public transit in Hamburg is fairly effecient and thorough.
 There are trains and buses that make their way around town.

 Getting around Amsterdam on foot is easy.
 The historic parts of the city are very walkable and much of the city is best explored on foot.

-Hamburg is a very walkable destination.
+Hamburg is very walkable.
 Most tourist areas can easily be explored on foot.

 Visitors can find plenty of fun things to do in both Amsterdam and Hamburg.
-With generally more activities and things to do, visitors tend to spend more time in Amsterdam than Hamburg.
+With generally more activities and things to do, visitors tend to spend more time in Amsterdam than in Hamburg.
+Usually, 2-7 days is a good amount of time for Amsterdam, and 1-3 days is enough time in Hamburg.

 Because Amsterdam is a large city, there are a variety of ways to spend your time.
+Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

 You'll find nightlife and live music around the port city of Hamburg.
 One day is a great amount of time to relax and see the many things that Hamburg has to offer.
 It has many unique tourist attractions and fascinating things to do.

 Because Amsterdam is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
+Visiting the old town is also a must.
 A weekend is a great amount of time to relax and see the many things that Amsterdam has to offer.

 You'll find live music and food around the historic destination of Hamburg.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this port city has to offer.
 This port city offers a variety of activities to choose from.

 Amsterdam is a great place to explore.
 It is common to spend five days here.
+The old town is one of the main draws for visitors.
 Five days is a great amount of time to relax and see the many things that Amsterdam has to offer.
 Anyone can find something fun to do here.

 It's hard to know how much time to spend in Amsterdam.
 Because Amsterdam is a large city, there are a variety of ways to spend your time.
+Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.

 Hamburg is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.